Quantum communication networks with defects in silicon carbide: Introduction

 A central concept in the deployment of semiconductor defects for quantum networks is spin-photon entanglement.
+Spin centers can be interfaced with photonic time-bin qubits as well as polarization qubits, making them versatile and deployable for both free-space and fiber-optical quantum communication~\cite{Christle2017, Vasconcelos2020, bader2024analysis, he2026spinPhoton}.
 These hybrid entangled states between a stationary and a flying qubit facilitate heralded entanglement between two quantum memories via Bell state measurements (BSM).
-To this end, two photons are interfered on a beamsplitter in a synchronous BSM, or a single defect is read out after two consecutive writing processes, which constitutes an asynchronous BSM \cite{Bhaskar2020}.
-BSMs are also key in entanglement swapping, which in turn is an essential building block of the quantum repeater protocol \cite{Briegel1998}.
-While first laboratory experiments have demonstrated heralded entanglement distribution between quantum memories and basic quantum network operations \cite{Lago2021,Liu2021,Pompili2021,bersin2023telecom}, full-fledged quantum repeater chains which outperform point-to-point connections in quantum cryptography are still a long way off.
+To this end, two photons are interfered on a beamsplitter in a synchronous BSM, or a single defect is read out after two consecutive writing processes, which constitutes an asynchronous BSM~\cite{Panayi2014,Bhaskar2020}.
+BSMs are also key in entanglement swapping, which in turn is an essential building block of the quantum repeater protocol~\cite{Briegel1998}.
+While impressive progress has been achieved, including demonstrations of heralded entanglement distribution between quantum memories and basic quantum network operations~\cite{Lago2021,Liu2021,Pompili2021,bersin2023telecom, lu2026DI-QKD, liu2026long}, fully-fledged quantum repeater chains which outperform point-to-point connections in quantum cryptography remain an outstanding challenge.
 However, several quantum cryptography protocols exhibit a substantial benefit over the direct transmission of photons with only a single intermediate network node.
-One of these protocols is memory-assisted quantum key distribution (MA-QKD) \cite{Panayi2014}, which is regarded an important milestone on the path to outperforming direct transmission \cite{Azuma2022}.
+One of these protocols is memory-assisted quantum key distribution (MA-QKD)~\cite{Panayi2014}, which is regarded as an important milestone on the path to outperforming direct transmission~\cite{Azuma2022}.